 By Mike Holmes

 I’ve been talking about the dangers of radon gas for years now, and we test every home we work on for radon and take the necessary steps to mitigate it.
-But what about new builds?
+But what about new builds and new construction?
 Do they have radon?
 The short answer is yes.
+It’s important that you talk to your builder about radon mitigation systems.

 Every home has some level of radon.
-Radon levels will fluctuate at various times throughout a year, and concentration levels vary geographically.
+Besides, radon levels will fluctuate at various times throughout the year, and concentration levels vary geographically.
 I’m glad to see many builders taking steps to include rough-ins for radon mitigation systems.

 Radon is present in every indoor environment, so it’s vital that homeowners must have their homes tested.
-Long-term exposure to radon gas is harmful and can even lead to lung cancer.
+Because long-term exposure to radon gas is harmful and can even lead to lung cancer.

 Check out the Radon Potential Map of Canada but remember, that any home can have dangerous radon levels, regardless of geography.